Bill 96 for English-language education in Québec

 Language tests will be held in the first week of the semester.
 The purpose of this test is to determine your language level so that we can offer you the right courses and encourage your success.

 However, you can demonstrate your French language level by taking a standardized test determined by LaSalle College.
-If it meets the Ministry of Education's minimal level, you will be exempted from your scheduled French classes.
+If it meets the minimal level of the ministère de l’Éducation, you will be exempted from your scheduled French classes.
 Proof of this test can be presented to your admission advisor before starting your program or to your student coordinator during your school path.

 Your schedule